Wolfhaize/Discord.JS-for-Noobs/01-first-steps/firststeps.md

 Feel free to create a new [issue here](https://github.com/Wolfhaize/Discord.JS-for-Noobs/issues), if you want to correct me somewhere, or something's not quite going as I say it should.

-Or you can create a new [pull request here](https://github.com/Wolfhaize/Discord.JS-for-Noobs/pulls), if yu want to contribute to this guide.
+Or you can create a new [pull request here](https://github.com/Wolfhaize/Discord.JS-for-Noobs/pulls), if you want to contribute to this guide.

-If you've never created a pull request before, [try it here first](https://github.com/Wolfhaize/Github-contribution-for-Noobs)
+If you've never created a pull request before, [try it here first](https://github.com/Wolfhaize/Github-contribution-for-Noobs).

 # Installing Stuff
 I'll assume this part is pretty direct in the original docs.
 So I'll skip it.

 Also all of this is based on if you're using [Visual Studio Code](https://code.visualstudio.com/) as an IDE.
-I highly suggest it for anyone who wants to stay sane wile writing code.
+I highly suggest it for anyone who wants to stay sane while writing code.

 If you've gotten this far, you should have your bot already in a discord server, and with all requirements installed and setup as instructed, with the next step being writing code/getting it online.